WHO WE ARE

 Teaching & Learning Philosophy

-The AUDEAMUS Service Dog training program is delivered in a mixed in-person and distance education curriculum format.
+The Audeamus Service Dogs training program is delivered in a mixed in-person and distance education curriculum format.
 The curriculum is based on a client-centered, experiential approach to teaching and learning.
 Each program learning module incorporates multi-modal teaching methods that attend to participants’ and their Service Dogs’ varying learning needs.
-The AUDEAMUS training program is an empowerment-based approach, supporting learners to be self-directed and to integrate their learning within all aspects of their daily living.
+The Audeamus Service Dogs program is an empowerment-based approach, supporting learners to be self-directed and to integrate their learning within all aspects of their daily living.

 Trauma Informed

-The AUDEAMUS curriculum acknowledges the widespread impact and signs and symptoms of trauma in the lives of its program participants.
-AUDEAMUS integrates knowledge about trauma into policies, procedures, and practices and actively seeks to resist re-traumatization.
+The Audeamus Service Dogs curriculum acknowledges the widespread impact and signs and symptoms of trauma in the lives of its program participants.
+Audeamus Service Dogs integrates knowledge about trauma into policies, procedures, and practices and actively seeks to resist re-traumatization.

 Holistic

-AUDEAMUS approaches its curriculum and program delivery in a holistic manner to ensure all areas of participants’ recovery are addressed – physical, mental, social and spiritual.
+Audeamus Service Dogs approaches its curriculum and program delivery in a holistic manner to ensure all areas of participants’ recovery are addressed – physical, mental, social and spiritual. read more

-Service Dogs and training are provided free of charge by AUDEAMUS.
+Audeamus Service Dogs and training are provided free of charge by Audeamus.
 Participants are set up in safe and comfortable accommodations and provided with prepared meals while training.
-Participants can meet up to several times in-person in a year-long certification process as a Service Dog team.
+Participants can meet up to several times in-person in a year-long certification process as an Audeamus Service Dogs team.

-Once certified, an AUDEAMUS Service Dog team continues to receive support from AUDEAMUS, including liability insurance.
-Re-certification is mandatory every 3 years, as is annual feedback from the participant’s prescribing mental health professional about the suitability of continuation with the Service Dog.
-AUDEAMUS believes in training the dog and the person as a team and delivering on-going peer support for as long as the client requires a Service Dog.
+Once certified, an Audeamus Service Dogs team continues to receive support from Audeamus, including liability insurance.
+Re-certification is mandatory every 3 years, as is annual feedback from the participant’s prescribing mental health professional about the suitability of continuation with the Audeamus Service Dog.
+Audeamus believes in training the dog and the person as a team and delivering on-going peer support for as long as the client requires an Audeamus Service Dog.

 Therapy Dogs and Recovery from Addiction